lichuan/askcoin/README.md

 - network.p2p.port:  port number for P2P network communication.
 - network.p2p.max_conn:  maximum number of P2P network connections allowed.
 - network.p2p.init_peer:  initial peer nodes in P2P networks.
-- network.websocket.host:  websocket address that mobile app and explorer can connect to.
-If you only want to provide internal network access, you can set this address as a LAN address (192.168.1.234, for example).
+- network.websocket.host:  websocket address that mobile app or explorer can connect to.
+If you only want to provide internal network access, you can set this as a LAN address (192.168.1.234, for example).
 - network.websocket.port:  websocket port that mobile app and explorer can connect to.
 - network.websocket.max_conn:  maximum number of websocket connections allowed.
 - network.websocket.open:  whether to open websocket service.